 24 positive feedback examples for employees and managers

 1. “I can tell how hard you’ve worked to be more collaborative during meetings.
-Yesterday, instead of immediately arguing with David’s idea, you asked some good questions first.
-Now your critiques are more powerful than they used to be.
+Yesterday, although you disagreed with David’s idea, you asked some good questions first.
+Your critiques are more powerful than they used to be.
 You’ve come a long way, and the team is better for it.”

-2. “Your ability to work across teams and departments is a strength not everyone has, and I’m not sure you’re aware of how powerful it is.
-When you draw the marketing team into our conversations, it sharpens our ideas and helps us meet goals faster.
+2. “Your ability to work across teams and departments is a strength not everyone has.
+I’m impressed with the way you’re working to dismantle silos.
+For example, when you drew the marketing team into our conversations, it sharpened our ideas and helped us meet goals faster.
 Keep up the good work.”

 3. “You put so much hard work into getting this client, and it really paid off.
 Thanks to your focus and determination in going the extra mile and managing all of the complexities of this project, we met our goals.”